 16 No licensee shall receive the following imported products into a bonded warehouse, unless they are to be removed from the warehouse for export from Canada:

 (a) bulk spirits;

 16.1 No licensee shall receive into or remove from a bonded warehouse imported vaping products unless they are to be removed from the warehouse for sale to a foreign diplomat in Canada or export from Canada.

 (a) acknowledge receipt of imported goods into the bonded warehouse in respect of which their licence was issued by endorsing

 (i) the transportation document presented to the licensee by the carrier, and

 (ii) the form that is referred to in subsection 19(2) of the Customs Act and is presented to the licensee by the importer or owner of the goods; and

 (b) acknowledge the receipt of any other goods that have been received in the bonded warehouse by completing the delivery document in the manner described in the prescribed form.

 Prescribed Class of Goods and Period of Time

-18 For the purposes of subsections 37(2) and 39.1(2) of the Customs Act, tobacco products and packaged spirits are a prescribed class of goods and are forfeit if they have not been removed from the bonded warehouse within five years of the day on which the goods are described in the form prescribed under subsection 19(2) of that Act.
+18 For the purposes of subsections 37(2) and 39.1(2) of the Customs Act, tobacco products, packaged spirits and vaping products are a prescribed class of goods and are forfeit if they have not been removed from the bonded warehouse within five years of the day on which the goods are described in the form prescribed under subsection 19(2) of that Act.